abhi93shekJha/django_instagram_clone/django_notes/celery_and_redis.md

 - This will start running specified task every minute(according to above setting).
 - django_celery_beat_periodictasks table will show the periodic tasks running and django_celery_results_taskresult table will store the task results.

+### In a nutshell, we can say,
+- Redis stores and manages the task queue.
+It facilitates communication between celery app and workers.
+- Celery app sends, receives and coordinates the tasks and communicates the tasks to the worker.
+- Celery provides celery workers, that process the tasks which we start with 'celery' command.
+- Celery-beat schedules the tasks after the specified time interval.